acoupi/acoupi_birdnet/docs/index.md

 - A Linux-based single-board computer such as the Raspberry Pi 4B.
 - A SD Card with the 64-bit Lite OS version installed.
-- An ultrasonic USB Microphone, such as an [AudioMoth USB Microphone](https://www.openacousticdevices.info/audiomoth) or an Ultramic 192K/250K.
+- An audible frequency range microphone, such as an [AudioMoth USB Microphone](https://www.openacousticdevices.info/audiomoth) or a Lavalier.

 ??? tip "Recommended Hardware"